 This easy Teriyaki Salmon is baked in the oven with a homemade teriyaki sauce and marinade.
 It comes out perfectly flaky with the most amazing crispy outside.

 Ready from start to finish in just 30 minutes, this healthy and delicious Teriyaki Salmon is a guaranteed crowd-pleaser.
-Enjoy this dish alongside your favorite vegetable and a serving of rice or potatoes for the ultimate weeknight meal.
+Enjoy this dish alongside your favorite vegetable and rice for the ultimate weeknight meal.

 This dish is the perfect combination of sweet, savory, salty, and sticky.
 The homemade teriyaki sauce we throw together to coat the salmon filets packs a serious punch, ensuring incredible flavor in every bite.
 Even the pickiest of children won’t be able to put their forks down, it’s kid-approved.

 Many people think that healthy eating has to mean eating salads or chicken breast and steamed broccoli for every meal, but that couldn’t be further from the truth.
 Healthy eating doesn’t have to mean boring eating, you can still cook food the whole family will fall in love with.

 Whether you’re looking for a new meal prep recipe, cooking dinner for the family, or hosting a dinner party for friends, this recipe for Teriyaki Salmon is sure to be a hit.
 It also makes delicious teriyaki rice bowls and salmon sushi bowls for meal prep.